aborche/qemu-guest-agent/README.md

 ## WARNING!!!

-This port provides as is and now in deep development status.
-Many commands is not working, for example "fsfreeze".
-We try make a patches for vcpu and fs features at FreeBSD.
+This port provides "as is".
+Some commands is not working, for example "fsfreeze".
+We try to make a patches for vcpu and fs features at FreeBSD.
-Command reference and current status in FreeBSD can be found [here](https://github.com/aborche/qemu-guest-agent/blob/master/supported_command_reference.txt)
+Command reference and current command support status in FreeBSD can be found [here](https://github.com/aborche/qemu-guest-agent/blob/master/supported_command_reference.txt)

+## Supported systems

+Port tested at FreeBSD 12.

 ## Getting Started

-Before using and compiling QEMU Guest Agent, be sure module "virtio_console" is loaded
+Before using and compiling QEMU Guest Agent, make sure the module "virtio_console" is loaded

 ### Prerequisites